-You can obtain a copy of the title plan (and of any of the neighbouring property's title plans) for a small fee (£7 for individuals) before you make an offer and start the conveyancing process.
+You can obtain a copy of the title plan from HM Land Registry (and of any of the neighbouring property's title plans) for a small fee (£7 for individuals) before you make an offer and start the conveyancing process.

-Check this plan against the actual property, make another visit to look at the plan on paper against what is on the ground.
+Check this plan against the actual property.
+You may need to make another visit to compare the property against the plan on paper.

 - Does that large garden really belong to the property?

 - Is the fence in the right place?

 - Should that dividing wall be further to the other side?